 - State ID Document.

-This verification process allows you to manually enter the State ID information (type of ID, ID number, issue state).
+This verification process allows you to upload pictures of the front and back of the state issued ID or manually enter the State ID information (type of ID, ID number, issue state).
 We will also ask for information only you should know, such as your credit card number (only a portion), W-2/Self-Employment information, or Social Security direct deposit amount for verification.
 We will match the personal information you give us with the data we have in our records, using our Identity Services Provider to further verify your identity.

 You can also still create a my Social Security online account if you do not have a state issued ID.
 However, you will be required to answer additional questions for identity verification purposes.